 TIFTON - Eleanor Isabelle McCullough Jerdan, 97, of Tifton died Saturday, September 7, 2013, at Southern Care Assisted Living.
-Funeral services will be at 5:00 p.m. on Tuesday, September 10, 2013, in the Chapel of Bowen-Donaldson Home for Funerals.
-Rev. Stephen Webb will officiate.
-Pallbearers will be Brian Jerdan, Matthew Jerdan, Philip Jerdan, William Jerdan, Frank Sayles and Nick Sayles.
-Honorary pallbearers will be the members of the Christian Covenant Sunday School Class and United Methodist Women Circle 9 of Tifton's First United Methodist Church and the staff of Southern Care Assisted Living.
-The family will receive friends on Tuesday, September 10, 2013, from 4:00 p.m. until the hour of the service at Bowen-Donaldson Home for Funerals, 420 Love Ave.
+Funeral services were held at 5:00 p.m. on Tuesday, September 10, 2013, in the Chapel of Bowen-Donaldson Home for Funerals.
+Rev. Stephen Webb officiated.
+Pallbearers were Brian Jerdan, Matthew Jerdan, Philip Jerdan, William Jerdan, Frank Sayles and Nick Sayles.
+Honorary pallbearers were the members of the Christian Covenant Sunday School Class and United Methodist Women Circle 9 of Tifton's First United Methodist Church and the staff of Southern Care Assisted Living.
+The family received friends on Tuesday, September 10, 2013, from 4:00 p.m. until the hour of the service at Bowen-Donaldson Home for Funerals, 420 Love Ave.

 Mrs. Jerdan was born on June 22, 1916, in Philadelphia, Pa., and was the daughter of John McCullough and Ida Mae Robinson McCullough Hartzag, both deceased.
 She was also preceded in death by her husband of 61 years, Bishop William Henry Stuart Jerdan, and sister Anna May McCullough Ahrens.
 She attended Philadelphia College of Bible, and was a telephone switchboard operator for a short time.
 She loved Jesus and joyously served the Lord all of her life, living 42 years in Philadelphia, where her husband founded Calvary Reformed Episcopal Church, and she taught the Beginners Sunday School.